eduNEXT/platform-plugin-ontask/README.rst

 .. code-block:: bash

-  git clone git@github.com:eduNEXT/platform_plugin_ontask.git
+  git clone git@github.com:eduNEXT/platform-plugin-ontask.git
-  cd platform_plugin_ontask
+  cd platform-plugin-ontask

 Set up a virtualenv with the same name as the repo and activate it.
 Here's how you might do that if you have ``virtualenv`` set up:

 .. code-block:: bash

-  virtualenv -p python3.8 platform_plugin_ontask
+  virtualenv -p python3.8 platform-plugin-ontask

 Every time you develop something in this repo
 ---------------------------------------------